ValenDunn192/M152A-final-project/README.md

 # M152A-final-project
-Final Project for UCLA cs M152A, coded with William Shih We created a Guitar Hero-like game with arrows based on the Xilinx Nexys3 Spartan-6 FPGA, developed on the Vivado design suite.
+Final Project for UCLA cs M152A, coded with William Shih We created a Guitar Hero-like game with arrows based on the Basys 3 Artix-7 FPGA Trainer Board, developed on the Vivado design suite.